Sarthak-M-Github/AI-Deforestation-detection-and-replanting/README.md

-# AI Deforestation Detection and Replanting
+# AI framework for Deforestation Detection and Smart Replanting

 ##  Overview
 This project was designed as a research-oriented study to **compare machine learning models** for two tasks: